emafriki/BuscaLIMA/README.md

 # BuscaLIMA (minesweeper game)
 In this repository we will recreate the minesweeper game using the Python programming language.

 Minesweeper is a game whose objective is to clear all the squares in a minefield without detonating any also you can use flags to rule out places where there may be mines.
-If you make a mistake, you will have to start over or finish the game.
+If you make a mistake and click on a box with a mine, you will have to start over or finish the game.

 To develop this game, we will use a graphical interface, with the help of the library: